chrisnoonan98675/site/xl-deploy/how-to/using-the-ci-explorer.markdown

 ## Access the CI Explorer

-To access the CI Explorer, go to `URL:PORT/technical-preview.html`, where `URL:PORT` is the location where you have configured access to the XL Deploy GUI; for example, `http://xl-deploy.company.com:4516/technical-preview.html`.
+To access the CI Explorer, go to `XL_DEPLOY_URL:PORT/technical-preview.html`; for example, `http://xl-deploy.company.com:4516/technical-preview.html`.

 If you are not already logged in to XL Deploy, you must enter your XL Deploy user name and password when the browser prompts you.